-Ted Cruz’s Ex-NFL Linebacker Rival Lands Multiple Debate Zingers
+Ted Cruz’s Ex-NFL Linebacker Rival Colin Allred Lands Multiple Debate Zingers

 Democratic Rep. Colin Allred dished out plenty of one-liners Tuesday while debating Texas Sen. Ted Cruz, calling his podcast “angertainment” and labeling Cruz’s anti-trans messaging a “hail Mary” to distract from his unpopular opinions on abortion.

-In one particularly memorable exchange, Allred told voters that his rival would rather focus on transgender athletes because he “wants you thinking about kids in bathrooms so you’re not thinking about women in hospitals.”
+In one particularly memorable exchange, Allred told voters that his rival in the U.S Senate race would rather focus on transgender athletes because he “wants you thinking about kids in bathrooms so you’re not thinking about women in hospitals.”

-Allred, representing Texas’ 32nd congressional district since 2019, went after Cruz for supporting Roe v.
-Wade being overturned, and highlighted the consequences of that outcome for Texans.
+Allred, representing Texas’ 32nd Congressional District since 2019, went after Cruz for supporting the overturning of Roe v.
+Wade, and highlighted the consequences of that outcome for Texans.

 “You should look into the camera and speak to Kate Cox, who’s watching right now, and explain to her why you said that this law that you said is perfectly reasonable—why she was forced to leave her two children behind and flee our state to get care that she needed,” he told Cruz, referencing the Texas woman who had to sue her state to block its abortion laws after the fetus she was carrying developed a fatal condition.
 Cox ultimately had to seek care elsewhere after the Texas Supreme Court ruled against her.